micahwierenga/js-ajax-lesson/readme.md

 - __You have to consider the UX even more__ - While UX is crucial for _any_ application, the fact that a page doesn't refresh means you have to be even more considerate of what a user is experiencing.
 If something in your Javascript goes wrong, your AJAX breaks, and you don't have failsafes thoughtfully built in, your user might be clicking a button and seeing absolutely nothing happen.
 Most common users won't have their consoles open to notice any errors.

-### Why are we learning it?
-As you're learning how to build APIs on the server side, you need to start learning how to consume your APIs on the client side.

-While we're going to be tackling some advanced front-end frameworks in the next unit, you, as a junior full-stack developer, need to be able to do something awesome with the APIs you're learning to make.
-So we're going to tackle the basics and build on them even further, later.

 <!--11:15 5 minutes -->

 ## Setup - Codealong

-While we're still learning the ins-and-outs of building APIs, let's use an already-made API for today.
-We'll use one that works a lot like Mongo and Express (coming soon!) and comes with RESTful resources out of the box.
+While we're still learning the ins-and-outs of building APIs, let's use an already-made API for today, which comes with RESTful resources out of the box.

-This handy thing lives at https://ga-cat-rescue.herokuapp.com/api/cats – it's a simple dummy data service that'll let us do GETs & POSTs quickly.
+This handy thing lives at https://ga-cat-rescue.herokuapp.com/api/cats.
+It's a simple dummy data service that'll let us do GETs & POSTs quickly.

 While you're at it, in the starter-code folder, we've got a super basic index and a CSS file to get started.
 Nothing fancy.